 Can You Cook Pho In The Slow Cooker?

 YES!
 This really is a simple soup to make, and the perfect crockpot dinner recipe.

-The pho broth, chicken and shrimp are all done in the slow cooker.
+The broth, chicken and shrimp are all prepared in the slow cooker.
 The noodles and bean sprouts are the only things you need to make on the side.